samlempp/NodeMongoOpenshiftBackend/readme.md

 ```
 {"welcome":"This is a backend starter api based on an express api connected to mongodb, on the OpenShift container platform"}
 ```
 8. Congratulations your API is now live, modify the routes and model for your use case.
-Default crud implementations have been provided under app/controllers
+Default CRUD implementations have been provided under app/controllers and you can play around with them in Postman.

 ## Additional Tools and Tips
 1. Download [MongoDB Compass](https://www.mongodb.com/try/download/compass), use this to remotely connect to the DB.
 You can use the same connection string as in the database config